 Check out the non-profits in your community and see where they need help.

 It is my desire to live a long, healthy, and happy life.

 Everyone can handle a few more friends.

-These are the people who will be with us in the good and the bad.
+These people will be with us in the good and the bad.

-These are the people who will encourage you to push on when you want to quit.
+These people will encourage you to push on when you want to quit.

-Seek friends and I will see you at a meeting of those of us living at 100.
+Seek friends, and I will see you at a meeting of those living at 100.

 Share your thoughts with us in the comment section below.